What is the Q Ratio?

 - The real potential of the company is ignored while calculating the Q Ratio.

 - Some companies got the under-valuation price due to the calculation method by the market value approach.

-This has been a guide to what is Q Ratio and its definition.
-Here we discuss formula, example, and uses of q ratio along with applications, advantages, and disadvantages.
+This has been a guide to what Q Ratio is and its definition.
+Here we discuss the formula, example, and uses of the q ratio along with applications, advantages, and disadvantages.
 You may learn more about financing from the following articles –